The time has again come to share my bullet journal spreads with you.

 Weekly bullet journal spreads

-With February bullet journal weekly spreads, we finally came to the part dedicated to daily scheduling and planning.
+With the February bullet journal weekly spreads, we finally came to the part dedicated to daily scheduling and planning.

 In case you don’t know, for this year my idea was that for every month I make two different weekly layouts because: